barryclark/jekyll-now/_posts/2017-06-21-5-issues-icos.md

 ## 3. The Ethereum network can&#8217;t handle it

 Ethereum grinds to a halt each time an ICO happens.
-This happened [yesterday with the Status ICO](https://twitter.com/ryaneshea/status/877196958380810240) and again today with the [Civic ICO](http://www.scottshapiro.com/civic-ico-aside-heres-bigger-challenge/).
-If these companies really valued this process and were not trying to simply strike while the iron is hot, they would figure out more sustainable means for selling tokens.
+This happened [yesterday with the Status ICO](https://twitter.com/ryaneshea/status/877196958380810240) and again today with the [Civic ICO]({{ site.baseurl }}{% 2017-06-19-civic-ico-aside-heres-bigger-challenge %})If these companies really valued this process and were not trying to simply strike while the iron is hot, they would figure out more sustainable means for selling tokens.

 ## 4. Fundamental valuation is almost impossible